 This move, as well as moves of about 20 other temples was done in a collaborative effort of many countries.
 Countries that helped with the moves in turn received some important artifacts to display in their museums, as a reward for the help.

 The artificial hills into which the two temples were built.
 They look quite real from the outside.
 (697k) The hill with the main temple of Abu Simbel.
 (676k) View of the hill that holds the Queens Temple.
 (720k) View of Lake Nasser that engulfed the old site of Abu Simbel.
 (590k) The four statues of Ramesses II from the side.
 (757k) Full view of the four statues of Ramesses II.
 (745k) Full view of the four statues of Ramesses II.
 (731k) The left two statues.
 (790k) The right two statues.
 (747k) Full view of the left-most statue, with the Cartouche with Ramesses' name on the upper arm and on the pedestal.
 (763k) Full view second from the left, with the broken-off head in front.
 (789k) Full view second from the right.
 You can see the Cartouche with Ramesses' name on the upper arm and on the pedestal.
 (746k) Full view right-most statue.
 It is missing the ceremonial beard.
 (755k) The God Ra Horakhty over the entrance to the temple, flanked by reliefs of the Pharaoh.
 (883k) Another view of the God Ra Horakhty over the entrance, with the statue of one of the Queens in the foreground.
 (887k) Looking up at the right two statues, with the statues of the queens and sons around the legs of the Pharaoh.
 (692k) Looking up at the left two statues, with the statues of the queens and sons around the legs of the Pharaoh.
 (762k) One of the Queens next to the Pharaoh.
 On the side of the throne is the God Hapi (twice), once for Upper Egypt, and once for Lower Egypt, tying the Papyrus and Lotus around the stem of the Nile.
 (831k) Close-up of one of the Queens.
 (799k) Close-up view of the head of the left-most statue.
 (856k) The broken-off head of the second statue.
 It has been laying there since the temple had been built.
 (742k) Close-up of the head of the center-right statue.
 (819k) Close-up of the head of the center-right statue.
 You can see the beautiful Cobra on the forehead, the symbol for protection.
 (802k) The upper part of the two statues on the right.
 (774k) The heads of the two right-most statues.
 (790k) One of the statues of the Queens in detail.
 (821k) Looking up at the left-most statue.
 Notice the graffiti from the 19th century on the leg of the second statue.
 (671k) Close-up of the head of the left-most statue.
 (680k) Statue of Horus as a falcon.
 (698k) Another statue of Horus as a falcon.
 (812k) Decorations around the top, showing the Cobras for protection, and the Cartouches with Ramesses' birth name (center) and coronation name (right).
 (712k) Row of baboons on the top of the monument.
 (719k) A row of captured and bound enemies, carved on the base of the thrones of Ramesses II.
 (897k) Relief of Amun Ra (center, holding the Was scepter), Ra Horakhty (right), Horus (far right) and the Pharaoh Ramesses II (left) in the Temple of Abu Simbel.
 (692k) Close-up of the Cartouches with the birth name (right), and coronation name (left) of Ramesses II.
 (772k) Close-up of the Cartouche of the birth name of Ramesses II.
 (636k) The Pharaoh holding an enemy by the hair, ready to smash him, the typical pose of the Pharaoh in a lot of temples.
 The God Horus is offering him a curved blade.
 (710k) Painting inside the temple of the Pharaoh on a war chariot.
 (812k) Painting inside the temple of the Pharaoh and the Queen offering Papyrus plants to the Goddess Isis (it could be Hathor).
 (967k) Painting inside the temple of a war scene, with the Pharaoh receiving tribute.
 (1032k) Painting inside the temple of the Pharaoh smashing his enemy.
 (666k) Main entrance hall inside the temple, with the inner sanctum visible in the back.
 (832k) Inner column hall with the inner sanctum in the back.
 (685k) Painting inside the temple of the Pharaoh on a war chariot.
 (1033k) Painting inside the temple of the Goddess Hathor in the form of the Sacred Cow on a sacred barge.
-(946k) The inner sanctum.
+(946k) The Fertility God Min (center) and the Goddess Hathor, with the Pharaoh, receiving the Queen.
+(770k) The inner sanctum.
 Ramesses II (right center) is flanked by Amun Ra (left) and Ra Horakhty (right).
 Ptah (far left) is the God of Darkness, sunlight never reaches him.
 (701k)

 The Temple of Nefertari at Abu Simbel